patrickvorgers/Home-Assistant-Import-Energy-Data/Database/SQLite/README.md

     - `--verbose`<br><br>
     Example:<br>
 `python ImportData.py --db-type sqlite --sqlite-db home-assistant_v2.db --csv-file "data\*.csv" --verbose`
+- Start `DB Browser for SQLite`
+- Open project `Import Energy data into Home Assistant.sqbpro`.
+  - If the database is not loaded directly you have to open the `home-assistant_v2.db` database manually ("Open Database").
+- Validate with `Browse Data` that the database now contains the table `IMPORT_DATA`

 #### Load import script
 - Validate the schema version of the database (Browse Data -> Table: schema_changes)